More about the wonderful healing power of LAVENDER. Be sure and add some to your next bath!

 Netherfield New Zealand Lavender Oil

-Avoid lavender in pregnancy, epilepsy and fever. < No really, heed this warning if you have any of these conditions!
-The Bathtub Diva is not offering solutions just ideas.
-Please see our snazzy disclaimer!
+Avoid lavender in pregnancy, epilepsy and fever.
+Heed this warning if you have any of these conditions!